 Although the initial idea was for a micro distillery (we have several micro breweries in the area), customs and excise wouldn’t consider anything smaller than 1800 ltr stills (larger than some in Scotland!).
 So, in a field we owned down by the River Thet, the footings were dug and the building work began with Andrew at the helm as main contractor.

 We were fortunate that Iain Henderson a distiller of some note from Laphroaig, although ready to retire, was talked into coming along to help get us going.
 In December 2006 we were able to make the first 29 barrels of English whisky and by August 2007 we opened to the public with a visitor centre, fantastic whisky shop and tours.
 Iain has now retired again, but before he did, he spent 4 months training David Fitt, a brewer from Greene King to take over.
-David is now distillery manager and is also responsible for making a superb whisky spirit.
+David has been our chief whisky maker since 2008 and as well as overseeing all the production, also ensures the maturation and bottling run smoothly.